danitome24/bc-lens-holiday-hackathon/README.md

 - **Joseph Cho** (Lens `orb.club` Handle: @josephdotpm)

 ## Project Description:
-**LensSocialScore** is a decentralized application (DApp) built on the **Lens Network** that aims to provide a reputation system for users based on their activity and engagement within the network.
-The goal is to give users a way to track their influence and contributions to the Lens ecosystem through a combination of metrics like **engagement**, **monetary value**, **diversity** of interactions, and **participation time**.
+**LensSocialScore** is a decentralized application (DApp) built on the **Lens Network** that provides a reputation system for users based on their activity and engagement within the network.
+The goal is to enable users to track their influence and contributions to the Lens ecosystem through metrics like **engagement**, **monetary value**, **diversity of interactions**, and **participation time**.

 This application calculates a user’s reputation score by analyzing their interaction patterns, transactions, and the diversity of their activities on Lens.
-The score is then visualized on a user-friendly dashboard, helping users understand their influence in the community and track their progress over time.
+The score is then linked to a **Dynamic Soulbound Token (SBT)**, which serves as a non-transferable credential representing the user’s reputation.
+The SBT is updated dynamically to reflect changes in activity, ensuring transparency and immutability.
+Users can view their score and SBT details on a user-friendly dashboard, helping them understand their influence in the community and track their progress over time.

 Key features include:
 - **Reputation Calculation**: The score is based on metrics such as interactions (likes, comments), monetary transactions, diversity of activities, and engagement over time.